merenlab/merenlab.org/_posts/anvio/2015-05-02-anvio-tutorial.md

 {% include _toc.html %}

 {: .notice}
-This tutorial covers anvi'o v1.1.0.
+This tutorial is tailored for anvi'o versions 1.1.0 or later.
 Please update your installation first if you have an earlier version installed.
 You can learn which version you have on your computer by typing `anvi-profile --version` in your terminal.

 This tutorial gives a brief overview of anvi'o metagenomic worklow.
 If you run into any issues, please post a comment down below, or open an <a href="https://github.com/meren/anvio/issues">issue</a>.